Sunday, December 18, 2016

 The CryptO'pinion?

 This is superb and provides a fantastic venture through several interesting worlds.
-Each is a vibrant and charming experience and, not only that but, a testament to the power of the Atari ST when in the hands of a talented programmer.
+Each is a vibrant and charming experience and, not only that, but a testament to the power of the Atari ST when in the hands of a talented programmer.
 Prepare thyself for a game that is as challenging as it is beautiful.

 This is one of the best platformers there is.
 I've loved every second with The Midnight Patrol.
 If I can pass on a piece of advice, it would be this: Don't be a knob and download this game right now.
 There ya go.